dineshkummarc/Picturo2.0/README.md

 ## 2013-05-07 Pico Release V0.6.2
 - [x] [Changed] Replaced glob_recursive with get_files
 ```
-Picturo2.0 is heavily inspired by https://github.com/picocms/Pico, but it’s for Photos and Albums.
+Picturo is heavily inspired by https://github.com/picocms/Pico, but it’s for Photos and Albums.
 ```

 ## 2013.09.01 - v0.0.1